 At Buckley LLP, Jeremiah assists clients with counsel on business formations and acquisitions, risk management, and enforcement matters involving federal and state regulators.
 He also currently serves as an adjunct associate professor of law at the Washington College of Law at American University.
 He was named a member of the “2005 BTI Client Service All-Star’s” team for law firms, and was selected for inclusion in both Best Lawyers (2013-2014) and Chambers USA: America’s Leading Lawyers for Business (2008-2014).
 In Chambers 2014, he is ranked as a Senior Statesman in Financial Services Regulation: Consumer Finance (Compliance).

-Brenda McGinley, SVP, is the Head of U.S. Data Strategy & Operations at TD Bank, America's Most Convenient Bank.
-She is responsible for strategic roadmap development and implementation to enable data driven decision making and effective monetization of customer and operational data.
+Brenda McGinley is a Director of Business Operations at PayPal, where she currently oversees operational excellence supporting the global product and technology organizations.
 Brenda also has extensive experience in program and project management driving large-scale strategic, regulatory and M&A initiatives across the financial services industry.
 As a leader in organizational effectiveness, her collaborative approach to relationship building is centered around inclusivity and the co-creation of sustainable solutions.
-Brenda's passion for innovation is driven by her commitment to continuous learning and improvement and she is always looking for ways to harness the power of people to promote positive change.
+Brenda’s passion for innovation is driven by her commitment to continuous learning and improvement and she is always looking for ways to harness the power of people to promote positive change.

 Dan leads EY’s life science practice in Greater Washington and has worked with high growth companies his entire career.
 Dan is an assurance partner with over 20 years of experience working with private and public companies, including successful initial public offerings, multiple secondary offerings, acquisitions, spin-offs and divestitures.
 Dan is a steering committee member for the local chapter of the Association of Bioscience Financial Officers and is a board member of The Global Good Fund and Boy Scouts of America National Capital Area Council.
 Dan’s passion for supporting entrepreneurship is evidenced through his current role as a Co-Director of the Mid-Atlantic Entrepreneur of The YearTM program in Greater Washington.